robinsonba/TrillR/README.md

 ## Overview
 The ``TrillR`` package was originally developed as a few functions to assist in the random selection of wildlife accoustic recordings for species identification.
 This package has grown and is now part of a workflow for the selection of these recordings with the exclusion of bad weather days.

-This package is largly dependent on using SoX - Sound eXchange which can be downloaded here: <https://sourceforge.net/projects/sox/files/sox/>.
+This package is largely dependent on using SoX - Sound eXchange which can be downloaded here: <https://sourceforge.net/projects/sox/files/sox/>.

+For additional improved functionality you can also use the accompanied TrillR App to increase the speed of selecting recordings.
+The latest release can be found here: <https://github.com/deanrobertevans/TrillRApp/releases>.

 ## Installation
 The development version of the TrillR package can be downloaded in R.